ners/ners.ch/Software/Neovim/NeovimWithNix.md

-# Configure your Neovim with Nix
+# Configuring Neovim with Nix

 [[Neovim]] is rather barebones out of the box.
 This may make some people think it is only useable for trivial tasks.